mk12/sicp/notes/exercise.md

 (display "hello") =$> "hello"
 ```

 If the right-hand side is a list, it is not evaluated but instead treated as a list of lines.
-By convention these lists use square brackets, which are interchangeable with parentheses in R6RS but not used anywhere else in this project.
+Like with `=?>`, these lists are conventionally written using square brackets.

 ```
 (define (foo)